Private Equity Investor Onboarding Must Be Fast, Seamless, and Secure

 *The data in this table is informational and should not be used as a legal advice substitute.

-We have over 6,000 investors already onboarded on Vestlane and readily accessible to funds that use our platform.
+We have more than 6,000 investors already onboarded on Vestlane, readily accessible to funds that use our platform.

 Additionally, our platform integrations allow funds to use prefilled company data from sources like North Data and support qualified digital signatures, further simplifying the onboarding process and enhancing efficiency.